 Firewalls create an extra layer of protection from criminals who are trying to access your devices or network.
 In addition to creating a firewall for your office, you should also require firewalls and security software for employees who work from home.

 You should monitor the firewalls and any security software services you and your employees are using.
 This will allow you to potentially catch unauthorized attempts to access your devices or network.
 Be sure to use a business-grade firewall, as it has multi-faceted layers of protection.

-About Our Redwood City Business Lawyer
+About Our Palo Alto Business Lawyer

 Winghart Law Group, Inc. understands the needs of Palo Alto and Redwood City business owners.
 We frequently update our blog with helpful tips for business owners who want to protect their bottom line or who are trying to start a business.
 Follow us on Facebook for future blog updates.

 If you have questions about starting a small business or handling legal issues affecting your business, then we encourage you to call our Palo Alto business lawyer at (650)332-2994.
 You can also contact us by using the online contact form on our website.